Do you have a home theater in your living room, or are you planning to?

 Let's dive into all of the aspects of a living room home theater, so you can get started creating the best living room home theater possible.

 When it comes to a home theater in a living room, there are a lot of great products on the market that are sleek, stylish, minimal and created to look great in a main room in the house.
-You’re not going to want massive floor speakers or a bulky subwoofer.
+You're not going to want massive floor speakers or a bulky subwoofer, additionally, pay attention to the type of flooring you have as well because this affects the way the sound travels as we explained in our other tutorial.
 Top home theater brands have great products that are created to look great in living rooms, from the all-in-one home theater systems to soundbars and products that you can mix and match.

 There are many ways that you can hide the technology in your living room, and there is a right and a wrong way to do so.
 Technology can get hot and needs space to breathe, so you have to be careful about hiding your components in a cabinet or enclosed entertainment system.
 Wires can also be a problem, as well as TVs.
 A lot of times, it just comes down to organizing your components properly and getting creative, and there are so many helpful solutions that will keep your space looking clean and stylish.